Battle of Lepanto: Comparison

+Christian fleet

 The Christian fleet started from Messina on 16 September, crossing the Adriatic and creeping along the coast, arriving at the group of rocky islets lying just north of the opening of the Gulf of Corinth on 6 October.
-Serious conflict had broken out between Venetian and Spanish soldiers, and Venier enraged Don Juan by hanging a Spanish soldier for impudence.
+Serious conflict had broken out between Venetian and Spanish soldiers, and Venier enraged John of Austria by hanging a Spanish soldier for impudence.
 Despite bad weather, the Christian ships sailed south and, on 6 October, reached the port of Sami, Cephalonia (then also called Val d'Alessandria), where they remained for a while.

 Early on 7 October, they sailed toward the Gulf of Patras, where they encountered the Ottoman fleet.
 While neither fleet had immediate strategic resources or objectives in the gulf, both chose to engage.
-The Ottoman fleet had an express order from the Sultan to fight, and John of Austria found it necessary to attack in order to maintain the integrity of the expedition in the face of personal and political disagreements within the Holy League.
+The Ottoman fleet had an express order from Selim II to fight, and John of Austria found it necessary to attack in order to maintain the integrity of the expedition in the face of personal and political disagreements within the Holy League.

+Holy League formation at the battle of Lepanto

 On the morning of 7 October, after the decision to offer battle was made, the Christian fleet formed up in four divisions in a north–south line: